JohnScience/rust-hackathon-2024-01-27/README.md

 ## For newcomers to Rust

 You're encouraged to start solving problems without hesitation.
 However, if you don't feel comforable jumping into the hackathon's projects right away, you can start by learning the fundamentals of Rust first.
-See [this](https://discord.com/channels/1090234243566817352/1164384007962755112/1164388726701555854) message in the Discord server of Calgary Rust.
+See [this](https://discord.com/channels/1090234243566817352/1164384007962755112/1164388726701555854) message in the [Discord server of Calgary Rust].

 **Q:** Do we need to appoint any volunteers to help the newbies?